 To turn a newly merged company into a world-class brand, the shared DNA of the prior companies needs to be identified.
 Why would two companies, successful on their own, bring greater opportunity and value to their clients as a single entity?
 Exposing the red thread that links the two companies — not only by what they do, but why they do it — can help inform the new company’s point of difference in the market.

-Communicating a Stronger Client Value Proposition Post-Merger
+CASE STUDY Communicating a Stronger Client Value Proposition Post-Merger

 A recent merger of two leading professional services firms created, on paper, a regional powerhouse in the financial consulting and accounting space.
 Theoretically, size, expanded capabilities, and market share were great supporting points for a larger promise.
 However, the client benefit was getting lost in communications that focused on inward-facing business strategy.